5 critically important things you must do if you are responsible for fire safety in residential care homes.

-Sadly, fire safety can be matter of life and death where there are vulnerable occupants concerned – such as the residents of care homes.
+Fire safety in care homes can sadly be matter of life and death where there are vulnerable occupants concerned.

-This was brought home recently in a care home fire in Hertfordshire which tragically claimed 2 lives (you can read more here).
+This was brought home recently in a care home fire in Hertfordshire which tragically claimed 2 lives.

 In the event of fire, it is far more difficult to get vulnerable residents out safely, such as the very young, the ill, or the very old.